F5Networks/f5-google-gdm-templates/supported/failover/same-net/via-api/2nic/existing-stack/payg/README.md

 ## Introduction

-This solution uses a Google Deployment Manager (GDM) Template to launch two BIG-IP VEs in an Active/Standby configuration with network failover enabled (the template also supports [multiple traffic groups](#traffic-group-configuration) which enables Active/Active deployments) in a Google Virtual Private Cloud, using PAYG (pay as you go) hourly (utility) licensing.
+This solution uses a Google Deployment Manager (GDM) Template to launch two BIG-IP VEs in an Active/Standby configuration with network failover enabled (the template also supports [multiple traffic groups](#traffic-group-configuration)) in a Google Virtual Private Cloud, using PAYG (pay as you go) hourly (utility) licensing.
 Traffic flows from the BIG-IP VE(s) to the application servers.
 Each BIG-IP VE has 2 network interfaces (NICs), one for management, one for external traffic, and one for internal traffic.
  **Networking Stack Type:** This template deploys into an existing networking stack; so the networking infrastructure MUST be available prior to deploying.
 See the [Template Parameters Section](#template-parameters) for required networking objects.